My lips are cracked and my mouth is dry.

 I tear open the envelope and pull out a small slip of paper.
 On it is a cartoon of a baby with a light pink bow.

-I didn’t picture myself finding out the gender of my first baby in the musty stairwell of a hospital parking garage.
-But we’re in the midst of a pandemic, and the hospital staff wouldn’t let David accompany me for my 20-week ultrasound.
-After kindly putting up with 10 minutes of my stifled crying, the sonographer offered to put the gender in an envelope so we could open it together at home.
+I didn’t picture myself finding out the gender of my first baby in the musty stairwell of a parking garage.
+But we’re in the midst of a pandemic.
+The hospital staff wouldn’t let David accompany me for my 20-week ultrasound.
+After kindly putting up with 10 minutes of my stifled crying, the sonographer offered to put the gender in an envelope.
+That way, we could open it together at home.